 Temperature and Humidity

 Temperature and humidity can affect the performance and safety of runners.
 Warm temperatures and high humidity increase the incidence of heat related injuries.
-The race medical team will monitor weather conditions and by 7:05 A.M. will announce and post colored flags based on American College of Sports Medicine guidelines indicating the weather conditions.
-These flags are based upon the Wet Bulb Globe Temperature (WBGT) readings which combine temperature and humidity.
+The race medical team will monitor weather conditions and by 7:05 A.M. will announce and post colored flags based on American College of Sports Medicine (ACSM) guidelines indicating the weather conditions at the start-finish line platform.
+These flags are based upon Wet Bulb Globe Temperature (WBGT) readings which combine temperature and humidity.
+Flag conditions may be based on anticipated weather conditions up to the 10:30 A.M. conclusion of the race as temperatures likely will rise during the race.
 Precautions for each color flag are listed below.

 Red Flag: High risk.
 WBGT between 73 – 82 degrees F. Runners who are sensitive to heat or humidity should consider not participating.
 All competitors should reduce their pace by 45-50 seconds per mile.

 Yellow: Moderate risk.
 WBGT between 63 – 72 degrees F. Runners should use caution as both conditions are likely to rise during the race.
 They should be able to recognize significant changes in physical condition that may indicate heat-related problems.

 Green: Low risk.
 WBGT below 63 degrees F.